GluuFederation/docs-oxd-prod/3.0.1/sources/index.md

 [Watch the oxd demo video](https://youtu.be/zZMf84wB2f0).

+!!!
+Note
+    If you need to integrate other types of apps, like single-page apps or native apps, with your Gluu Server, review the [SSO integration guide](https://gluu.org/docs/ce/integration/) in the Gluu Server documentation.

 ## License
 oxd is commercial software licensed by Gluu.
 Get your license and a $50 credit by registering for an account on the [oxd website](https://oxd.gluu.org).
 Learn more in the [license management documentation](./license/index.md).